freeCodeCamp/freeCodeCamp/curriculum/challenges/korean/19-foundational-c-sharp-with-microsoft/create-and-run-simple-c-sharp-console-applications/add-decision-logic-to-your-code-using-if-else-and-else-if-statements-in-c-sharp.md

 ---
 id: 647e21ba8acb466c97ccbee6
-title: Add Decision Logic to Your Code Using if, else, and else if statements in C#
+title: 'Add Decision Logic to Your Code Using if, else, and else if statements in C#'
 challengeType: 19
 dashedName: add-decision-logic-to-your-code-using-if-else-and-else-if-statements-in-c-sharp
 ---